3mdeb/verified-boot/verified_boot_main.md

 #### RTS(storage)

-### The difference between secure boot and measured boot
+### The difference between verified boot and measured boot
 - 457-465    "Measured Boot vs Secure Boot"

-### Integrity vs authenticity, digest vs signature
+### Difference between integrity and authenticity verification
 - 448-450 "Custom Hardware with Specific Keys"
 - 574-583 "Verified Boot for User but not for Admin"

-## 2. Defining the structure
+## 2. Definition of requirements
 - 584-645    "Notes"
 - 869-874    "See Also"